oliversturm/data-transformer/README.md

 ]
 ```

-It is possible to override the standard auto-detection mechanism by passing a function.
+It is possible to override the standard auto-detection mechanism for n-fields by passing a function.
 This works for both per-object detection (in the following sample) or one-time detection.

 ```javascript
 Array.from(flattenOneToN([